Posted on

 GM Sam Chin’s father, Sijo Chin, Lik-Keong, The Founder of I Liq Chuan, used to tell his students, “I’m not going to teach you techniques.
 If you want techniques, pay me just $1 each; I’ll teach you a million, but you won’t dare use a single one.”
 Why, you might ask?
 Because no technique works (with a high success rate) without the underlying technique.

 Confused?
-Lemme explain:
+Let me explain:

 Socrates, regarded as the father of Western philosophy and critical thinking, emphasized the importance of questioning and dialogue in seeking truth and understanding.